Handbook for managing unauthorised encampments

 An unauthorised encampment (UE) is where any person camps without permission (in vans, trailers or any other moveable accommodation) on land that they do not own.

-This is as opposed to an unauthorised development (UD), where the person may own or rent the land that they reside on or have permission from the landowner to stay, but do not have planning permission for the development they have undertaken, or started to undertake.
+An unauthorised development (UD), is where the person may own or rent the land that they reside on or have permission from the landowner to stay, but do not have planning permission for the development they have undertaken, or started to undertake.

 Gypsies or Travellers reside on UEs and UDs because of the travelling nature of their life-style, along with the shortage of site provision nationally.
 Obtaining planning permission for Gypsy and Traveller sites can be very difficult for various reasons including local opposition.